-Long Jing Green Tea is one of the „10 Great Teas of China“, a list on which this tea quite frequently even ranks as No. 1.
-Translated to English, “Long Jing“ literally means “dragonwell”, and in fact there is a well, whose water flows from the mouth of a dragon head, in Hangzhou, Westlake region, Zhejiang province, China, near the eponymous village “Long Jing”, and near this well stand the famous 18 Long Jing tea plants that according to legend at the time of the Qing dynasty were granted imperial status by the grandson of emperor Kangxi (period of reign 1661-1722), Qianlong, after he had tried this tea when coming by this place during one of his travels.
-The tea leaves of these 18 plants – still in their place today – are annually auctioned at prices that exceed the tea’s weight in gold.
+Long Jing Tea is one of the „10 Great Teas of China“, a list on which this tea quite frequently even ranks as No. 1.
+Translated to English, “Long Jing“ literally means “dragonwell”.
+And in fact, there is a well. whose water flows from the mouth of a dragon head, in Hangzhou, Westlake region, Zhejiang province, China, near the eponymous village of “Long Jing”.
+And near this well grow the famous 18 Long Jing “mother” tea plants.
+According to legend, at the time of the Qing dynasty, these plants received imperial status by the grandson of emperor Kangxi (period of reign 1661-1722), Qianlong.
+This was after he had tried this tea when coming by this place during one of his travels.
+On annual auctions, the leaves of these 18 plants – still in their place today – score prices that exceed their weight in gold.

 Comparably affordable, but nevertheless still authentic Long Jing tea, comes from the surrounding greater Hangzhou region.